 Founded by parents Mike and Mariann Stanton after the Sudden Unexpected Death in Epilepsy (SUDEP) of their son Danny at age 4, the Danny Did Foundation holds the mission to prevent deaths caused by seizures.
-We believe that a global issue like epilepsy deserves the attention and concern of all the globe's inhabitants.
+According to the National Institutes of Health, SUDEP is the most common epilepsy-related cause of death.